-Shortly around my 40th birthday, I started to have problems falling asleep at night.
+Around my 40th birthday, I started to have problems falling asleep at night.
 Oh, I’d start to drift off then unfinished tasks would go racing through my head.
 Half the time I’d find myself so worried that I couldn’t sleep, so I’d get up and start doing some of those things, instead of just fretting about them.
-Needless to say, I became a very tired and grumpy woman.
+I became an exhausted and grumpy woman.

 Then a friend suggested I keep a notebook by my bed and start writing down those thoughts.
 The idea was to empty my mind so I could sleep.
 Only problem: some nights I’d be awake writing for hours.
-Hours, people.
-And I stayed a very tired and grumpy woman…whose bedside was littered with piles of lists.
+And I stayed an exhausted and grumpy woman whose bedside was littered with lists.

 Then came the morning when I discovered I’d made a snack for myself while still asleep.
 Also, I’d left the fridge open, so everything my cats hadn’t helped themselves to was spoiled.
 I tossed the pills but decided to stick with the process of listing only the four or five things that I most wanted to accomplish the next day.
 That night I went to sleep almost immediately, medication-free.
 Same thing the next night, and the one after that.